MARC Head Start updates

 MARC serves as the grantee for Head Start in Clay, Platte and Jackson counties, supporting 17 partner sites, over 400 teachers and 2,300 children and families.
 Our current grant year ends on Oct.
 31 and, unfortunately, we have not yet received the Notice of Award for the upcoming grant cycle beginning Nov.
 1 due to the ongoing federal government shutdown.

 Without this official notification, MARC is unable to incur any expenses for Head Start services after Oct.
 31 unless there is certainty of reimbursement.
-We face the possibility of having to temporarily close facilities unless the situation is resolved quickly.
-This will have a profound effect on our partner agencies, their staff, and the children and families that they serve.
+We face the possibility of having to stop reimbursement payments to our Head Start direct service providers unless the situation is resolved quickly.
+This could have a profound effect on our partner agencies, their staff, and the children and families that they serve.

 MARC staff are actively working with our congressional delegation and national, regional, and state Head Start associations.
-In the meantime, we are asking MARC Head Start sites to begin preparing contingency plans should the shutdown continue past Oct.
+In the meantime, we are asking MARC Head Start sites to prepare contingency plans should the shutdown continue past Oct.
 31.

 Letter to direct service providers